Almost K\"ahler metrics and pp-wave spacetimes: Plane wave limits and almost K ahler geometry

 In this section we demonstrate how every even-dimensional Lorentzian metric admits, locally, a (Riemannian) strictly almost K\"ahler metric via an appropriate limit.
 This limit is the ``plane wave limit" due to Penrose \cite{penrose}, itself an instance of a more general notion of the ``limit of a spacetime" pioneered by Geroch \cite{gerochL}.
 In fact the existence of Penrose's limit is intimately connected with the fact, mentioned in Section \ref{subsec:pp:waves} above, that all the curvature invariants of pp-waves vanish.
 We begin with a brief, self-contained presentation of Penrose's construction, followed afterwards by Theorem \ref{thm:3}, which connects this limit to the existence of almost K\"ahler metrics.
 Penrose's construction is as follows: \begin{enumerate}[leftmargin=*] \item[1.]
 Given a Lorentzian metric $h$ and a lightlike gradient vector field $N$,

 a so called ``lightlike coordinate system" $(x^0,x^1,x^2,\dots,x^n)$ can be set up with respect to which $N = \frac{\partial}{\partial x^0}$ and such that $h$ has the form \beqa (h_{ij}) \defeq \cdot\nonumber \eeqa See, e.g., \cite[Proposition 7.14,~p.~61]{pen} for a derivation.
-(Note that such an $N$ always exists locally, since the Hamilton-Jacobi equation $h^{ij}f_if_j = 0$ will always admit nontrivial solutions locally.)
+(Note that such an $N$ always exists locally, since the eikonal equation $h^{ij}f_if_j = 0$ always admits nontrivial solutions locally.)

 \item[2.]
 Now scale these coordinates by defining another coordinate system $(\tilde{x}^0,\tilde{x}^1,\tilde{x}^2,\dots,\tilde{x}^n)$ via the diffeomorphism $\varphi$ given by \beqa (x^0,x^1,x^2,\dots,x^n) \overset{\varphi}{\mapsto} \underbrace{\,(x^0,\Omega^{-2}x^1,\Omega^{-1} x^2,\dots,\Omega^{-1} x^n)\,}_{``(\tilde{x}^0,\tilde{x}^1,\tilde{x}^2,\dots,\tilde{x}^n)"}, \eeqa where $\Omega > 0$ is a constant.